History of Honduras (1932–1982): Election of Carías

 In spite of increasing unrest and grave economic tensions, the elections of 1932 were relatively peaceful and just.
-In February 1932, the National Party of Honduras (PNH) nominated Carías as its presidential candidate; initially Venancio Alleys was nominated as vice-president but when he declined, Abraham Williams was appointed.
+In February 1932, the National Party of Honduras (PNH) nominated Carías as its presidential candidate; initially Venancio Alleys was nominated as vice-president but when he declined, Abraham Williams Calderón was appointed.
 The liberals for their part appointed Ángel Zúñiga Huete as their candidate.
 Carias won the elections by a margin of some 20,000 votes.
 The General assumed power on 16 November 1932, in what would become the longest period of a single government, in the history of Honduras.

 Initially, it was thought that the government of Carías, like that of his predecessors, would not survive for long.
 Shortly before his inauguration, liberal dissidents rose in rebellion.
 As Carías took control of the government forces, he obtained weapons in El Salvador and in quickly crushed the uprising.

 During the first part of his administration, Carías focused on avoiding financial collapse, improving the armed forces, and building roads.
 At the same time, he established the foundations to help him prolong his stay in the power.

 Honduras' economy continued to be bad through the decade of the 1930s.
 In addition to the drastic fall in banana exports caused by the reduced consumer demand from The Great Depression, the banana industry was threatened in 1935, by epidemics like the Black Sigatoka.
 In a year, extensive areas including those in the zone of Trujillo, were abandoned, and thousands of Hondurans remained without work.
 By 1937 the plague was under control but a lot of zones affected remained without production.
 Because of this, Honduras lost a big part of the international market.

 Carías had made an effort to improve the armed forces, even before he became president.
 Once in power, his motivation to continue his work increased.
 He gave special attention to the decadent Air Force by founding the Military School of Aviation (1934) with an American colonel in command.

 With the passage of time, Carías moved slowly but without pause, to reinforce his power.
 He won the support of the banana companies through opposition to strikes and other labor riots.
 He strengthened his position in the national financial circles and with foreigners through conservative economic politics.
 Even at the peak of the depression, he continued making regular payments on the external debt, adhering strictly to the terms of the agreement with the shareholders of British Bonds.
 Likewise, he satisfied the other creditors.
 Two small loans were paid completely in 1935.